capouch/react-dropzone-test/README.md

     npm install

+You need to create the webpack bundle:

+    npm run-script build

 For development purposes, you will need to run two servers; one to handle uploading and the other for your webpack bundle: